 Detail page view: A detail page view, or DPV, occurs when a customer visits one of your brand’s product detail pages after clicking your ad.

 Total sales: Sum of sales attributed to your campaign.
 A sale is attributed to your campaign each time a customer clicks your ad and purchases your products within 14 days.
 It takes 3 days after your first click for this data to begin showing in your report.

 ACOS: The average advertising cost of sales (ACOS) is the amount you’ve spent on a campaign divided by the total sales attributed to your ad.

 In this section of Amazon Advertising, sellers are able to run many different reports to check how their campaigns are performing.

-Advertising on Amazon: Find What Works for You
+Amazon Advertising Tools: Find What Works for You

-While standing out on Amazon can be difficult, these days sellers have plenty of tools to advertise their products.
+While standing out on Amazon can be difficult, these days sellers have plenty of Amazon advertising tools to help get their products seen.
 However, running Sponsored or Display Ads or utilizing any of the other marketing strategies won’t automatically ensure success.

 A lot of the Amazon game (advertising included), comes down to good old fashioned research along with trial and error.